JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ## Update your application

-1. Open the file `Greeting.kt` in `shared/src/commonMain/kotlin/com.example.kmmapplication.shared`.
+1. Open the `Greeting.kt` file in `shared/src/commonMain/kotlin`.
 This directory stores the shared code for both platforms – Android and iOS.
 If you make changes to the shared code, you will see changes in both applications.

     ![Common Kotlin file](common-kotlin-file.png)